-- 1) Permit potable reuse projects DDW regulates domestic water supplies and thus should issue drinking water permits to all potable reuse projects rather than Regional Water Boards, taking into account both site-specific conditions and the CEC and bioanalytical monitoring recommendations, under existing drinking water regulations and water reuse regulations.
+1) Permit potable reuse projects - DDW regulates domestic water supplies and thus should issue drinking water permits to all potable reuse projects rather than Regional Water Boards, taking into account both site-specific conditions and the CEC and bioanalytical monitoring recommendations9, under existing drinking water regulations and water reuse regulations.
 Potable reuse projects include all facilities that produce a raw water source and finished water source for potable use.
 The production of all raw and finished potable water should be regulated (i.e., permitting and enforcement) by the State Water Board through DDW consistent with California drinking water, IPR-GWR and SWA programs and regulations, as appropriate to the potable reuse project.
 The regulation of concentrate streams from potable reuse facilities should continue to be regulated by Regional Water Boards.
-Enhanced source control programs (a planned DDW project intends to investigate/define enhanced source control program criteria) developed for all potable reuse projects should be regulated through DDW as part of the drinking water permits. - 2) Manage potable water facility monitoring data several types of data (e.g., CEC chemical specific data, bioanalytical data, and high-frequency process operational data) will be generated as part of the operations and monitoring of potable reuse projects.
-Current State Water Board data management systems/practices need to be updated to manage (i.e., collect, store, review, and report) the new data.
-A key piece of this data management and accessibility is having the data submitted in a machine-readable format (e.g., Microsoft ExcelTM) and uploaded into a database so the data can be easily accessed for review and analysis as described below.
+Enhanced source control programs (a planned DDW project intends to investigate/define enhanced source control program criteria) developed for all potable reuse projects should be regulated through DDW as part of the drinking water permits.